MaillPierre/SWKrimpSim/SWPattern/README.md

 TODO :

+- How do we make it independent of the size of the databases?
+How to handle the newly appearing singletons?
+Many questions ... , but we are tired, we leave it for monday :)

+IMPORTANT FEATURES:
+ - Reuse an item conversion from one KB to another (RDF2ItemSet conversion)
+ - Copy one CT to another without touching the support: We need an immutable code table, Factory pattern?

 TESTS :
 - Comparison with official KRIMP
 - Comparison with different codifications
 - Comparison with different scales of data
 - Comparison of partitions of the same base, of different sizes (10% 90%, etc.)
 - Domain-based comparison

 DONE :
 - Hide the passage through files of SMPF to passe only transactions, transactions indexes and Itemsets between classes (14/06/17)